 Trustee expenses and payments

-The Trust has only one salaried position, that of the Executive Director.
+The Trust has only two salaried positions, that of the Executive Director and Admin Support Officer.
 Trustees do not receive payment for their work, but are entitled to claim reasonable expenses for items such as travel to meetings.
 These expenses are detailed in the annual financial statements.
 Other payments can only be made to Trustees with the prior approval of the Charity Commission.

 Conflicts of interest